Coffee and Age-Related Cognitive DeclinePrint this page

 Additional analysis published in 2014 from the Baltimore Longitudinal Study of Aging, a prospective cohort study, also suggested that caffeine intake was associated with better baseline cognition in adults over 70 years of age6.
 However, two Dutch studies on subjects aged 24-81 years also found positive effects of caffeine on cognition, mainly reaction time and verbal memory, but no age-related were observed7,8.

 Other components in coffee may also enhance cognitive performance in older adults.
 A pilot study on 39 healthy participants, aged 53-79 years, found that decaffeinated coffee enriched with chlorogenic acids improved mood and some mood-related behaviours, compared to regular decaffeinated coffee.
 The effect was less robust than the one triggered by caffeine, but reflects the potential cognitive-related activity of chlorogenic acids and warrants further investigation9.

 Studies suggest that habitual coffee/caffeine consumption may boost the cognitive reserve of older adults, particularly in women.

 A further systematic literature review published in 2013 found only six prospective studies that encouraged further study of decline across the spectrum of cognition.
 The review suggested that, for all studies on tea and most of those on coffee, estimates of cognitive decline were lower among consumers but there was no evidence of a dose response.
-However, there was evidence of a stronger effect in women than men15.
+Research has also suggested a stronger effect in women than men11.

-Likewise, in a cohort of 648 adults aged 65 years old and living in Portugal, caffeine exposure of more than 62 mg/day (the equivalent of 1 regular cup or more) compared to less than 22 mg/day was associated with a lower risk of cognitive decline in women only18.
+Likewise, in a cohort of 648 adults aged 65 years old and living in Portugal, with a caffeine intake of more than 62 mg/day (the equivalent of 1 regular cup or more) compared to less than 22 mg/day was associated with a lower risk of cognitive decline in women only15.

 This information is intended for Healthcare professional audiences.